 Canson Marker is a 70gsm extra smooth, extra white paper made for markers, more specifically alcohol markers.

 Canson Marker is also available under the Canson XL series of paper.
-You can find this paper in A4 or A3 sizes, with 70 or 100 sheets per pad.
+You can find this paper in 9 x 12 inches, A4 and A3 sizes, with 70 or 100 sheets per pad.

 This paper is thin but it's treated to handle alcohol markers so that the ink will not bleed through and go onto the next piece of paper.
 The paper surface is durable enough to handle multiple layers of alcohol inks without even a trace of the paper fiber coming off.